exams required to studymin uk

 • Overview: Pre-degree courses combining academic prep and English training.
 Common for business or engineering at unis like Sussex.

-• Insight: 20% of 2024 applicants used pathways, avoiding exams like IELTS if they complete the course successfully.
+• Insight: A large percentage of applicants actively use these pathways, completely avoiding traditional external exams like IELTS if they successfully complete the internal course assessments.

 English Medium Education Exemptions